ISISComputingGroup/ibex_developers_manual/New-Starters.md

 - [ASYN/Stream Device overview](https://epics.anl.gov/docs/USPAS2014/2-Tuesday/SNL_2_Sequencer.pdf)
 - [YouTube Videos covering the epics.gov.anl slideshows](https://epics.anl.gov/docs/APS2015.php)

-## IOC (Input Output Controller) Resources
+### Input Output Controller Resources

-When building an IOC, emulator, or writing tests, much can be learned by looking at existing IOCs.
+When building an IOC, emulator, or writing tests, much can be learned by looking at existing IOCs: these can be found in `C:\Instrument\Apps\EPICS\ioc\master`.

 However, there are also several places online to find good sources for learning and referencing.

 - [Creating & Basics of IOCs](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/IOCs) - Our guide to creating IOCs and how they work.
 Lots of useful tips!
 - [Protocol Files and Record Types](http://epics.web.psi.ch/software/streamdevice/doc/protocol.html) - Excellent reference for when you're mixing up your %d's and %f's.
 Bookmark this one!